 Dad moved around a lot within the British Commonwealth Caribbean for his career.
 By the time I was eighteen (1984), I had lived in St. Vincent, Bequia, St. Lucia, Barbados, St. Kitts and Antigua and attended two pre-schools, two primary schools and two high schools.
 Whenever we lived on an island that was not his country of birth (St. Vincent, which was most of the time), Dad's employer, Barclay Bank Plc., provided a home.
 The higher the job the position, the bigger and more appointed the home.

-Apologies for the quality of these photographs.
+I'm sorry for the quality of these photographs.
 When we took this vacation, APS film was being pushed by Kodak as the future of film photography.
 I was ignorant and bought into the hype.
-I purchased an APS film camera and several rolls of APS film, which was the worst camera to bring on a vacation.
-The quality of APS film was inferior to the 35mm film format it was intended to replace.
+I purchased an APS film camera and several rolls of APS film, the worst camera to bring on a vacation.
+The quality of APS film could have been better to the 35mm film format it was intended to replace.
 35mm film is still made and sold, but APS (along with Kodak) was relegated to the dustbin of history.